SYK-08/nuttx/README.md

     C:\Users\Username\AppData\Local\lxss\rootfs

 However, I am unable to see my files under the rootfs\home directory.
-After some looking around, I find the home directory `%localappdata%\lxss\home`.
+After some looking around, I found the home directory `%localappdata%\lxss\home`.

-With that trick access to the `/home` directory, you should actually be able to use Windows tools outside of the Ubuntu sandbox with versions of NuttX built within the sandbox using that path.
+With that trick access to the `/home` directory, you should actually be able to use Windows tools outside of the Ubuntu sandbox with versions of NuttX is built within the sandbox using that path.

 ### Executing Windows Tools from Ubuntu

 You can also execute Windows tools from within the Ubuntu sandbox:

     /mnt/c/Program\ Files\ \(x86\)/Microchip/xc32/v1.43/bin/xc32-gcc.exe --version
-    Unable to translate current working directory.
+    Unable to translate the current working directory.
 Using C:\WINDOWS\System32 xc32-gcc.exe (Microchip Technology) 4.8.3 MPLAB XC32 Compiler v1.43 Build date: Mar  1 2017
     ...

-The error message indicates that there are more issues:  You cannot mix Windows tools that use Windows style paths in an environment that uses POSIX paths.
+The error message indicates that there are more issues:  You cannot mix Windows tools that use Windows-style paths in an environment that uses POSIX paths.
 I think you would have to use Linux tools only from within the Ubuntu sandbox.

 ### Install Ubuntu Software

 Use `sudo apt-get install <package name>`.
-As examples, this is how you would get GIT:
+For example, this is how you would get Git:

     sudo apt-get install git